Le Boudin Blanc | Mayfair Restaurant

 It’s the real deal: a rustic and refined, old-school bistro in the heart of Mayfair that’s as French as a baguette and as authentic an experience of Paris you’ll find this side of the Channel – from the very French staff to the cute little tables perched on the street outside.
 Though obviously less expensive than an actual trip to Paris, an evening at Le Boudin Blanc doesn’t come cheap.

-But then Jersey oysters; duck foie gras, whole grilled seabass; entrecôte and venison; tartelette au citron caramélisée and hot chocolate fondant; amazing wines and French cheeses like this genuinely shouldn’t do…because it’s all one big treat.
+But then Jersey oysters; foie gras, whole grilled seabass; entrecôte and venison; tartelette au citron caramélisée and hot chocolate fondant; amazing wines and French cheeses like this genuinely shouldn’t do…because it’s all one big treat.

 Sometimes it’s nice to get out of London without actually having to leave.